Andargachew Tsege

 Andargachew Tsege (Ge'ez: አንዳርጋቸው ጽጌ; born 9 February 1955), also known as Andy Tsige or Andy Tsege, is an Ethiopian politician.
 He is the chief executive officer of ESAT, a nonprofit independent media outlet in Ethiopia.
 He previously served as the secretary-general of Ginbot 7, a political party that was labeled as a terrorist group by the Ethiopian government until 2018.
-On 23 June 2014, he was abducted by Ethiopian security forces while in transit in Yemen's Sana'a International Airport and held at an unknown location in Ethiopia.
+On 23 June 2014, he was abducted by Ethiopian security forces while in transit in Yemen's Sanaa International Airport and held at an unknown location in Ethiopia.
 On 29 May 2018, he was freed by the Ethiopian government following political reform by Prime Minister Abiy Ahmed.
-Tsege was later a key ally with Ahmed in the war in Tigray, accused of inciting genocide.
-Video is captured of war cries as he rallies troops in the Amhara state.
-He says: “There is no alternative, you have to massacre all of them with the cruelest Amhara-type slaying!”
-The conservative estimates are that more than 600,000 civilians were killed in Tigray.

 Early life

 Andargachew was born in Addis Ababa, Ethiopia.
 He attended Teferi Mekonnen School and later as a Mechanical Engineering student at Addis Ababa University.
 While attending Addis Ababa University Tsege became very active in the student movement.
 Following the Ethiopian revolution of 1974 when a military dictatorship, Derg, seized power he drop out of Addis Ababa University joined the Ethiopian People's Revolutionary Party (EPRP) and went underground, like most of the Ethiopian youth, in their struggle against the Marxist regime.

 During the Derg's Red Terror campaign of 1974, his younger brother Ameha Tsege was murdered by the security forces and Andargachew fled Ethiopia.
 Later, due to an ideological difference in the EPRP party, Tsege crossed into Sudan.
 In 1979 he was granted asylum in the United Kingdom (UK), where he later gained citizenship.
 In the UK he studied Philosophy at University of Greenwich in the early 1980s and wrote his dissertation on the German philosopher Immanuel Kant.